chrisrichardson/git-novice/_episodes/02-setup.md

 {: .bash}

 You can change your configuration as many times as you want: just use the same commands to choose another editor or update your email address.
+On Linux, the settings are saved in a file called `.gitconfig` in your home directory.

 > ## Proxy
 >